How to Localize Your App for Singapore

 As a direct consequence of such a frequent use of QR codes, apps in the Tools category used to scan QR codes are very popular on the Singaporean Play Store and are among the most downloaded apps in the Tools category.

-Shopping apps in Singapore update their icon for Asian events
+5. Singapore shopping apps update icons for Asian events

-Similar to what we noticed in Indonesia, shopping apps in Singapore too change their icon on the occasion of different Asian events that are now associated with sales.
+Similar to what we noticed in Indonesia, shopping apps in Singapore also update their icon on the occasion of different Asian events that are now associated with sales.
 This is a way for shopping apps to indicate that they too participate in events in an attempt to attract more visitors.

 A relatively small country, Singapore has a high GDP per capita and is the gateway to other Southeast Asian countries.
 To successfully localize your app or game in the Singaporean market, here are some valuable tips for you to keep in mind: